x-jesse/x-jesse/README.md

 - 🌱 (˶ᵔ ᵕ ᵔ˶) Currently learning about 3d monocular vehicle detection, training models on the KITTI datset

-- ✍️ Writing my Medium article on reinforcement learning!
+- ✍️ Writing my Medium series on reinforcement learning!

 Feel free to connect!